-If you’ve spend a few minutes on the popular pinning site, Pinterest, there’s no doubt you have come across a plethora of mason jar baking recipes.
+If you've spend a few minutes on the popular pinning site, Pinterest, there's no doubt you have come across a plethora of mason jar baking recipes.
 From chicken pot pie to quick bread and even cinnamon rolls, cute and fun individual meals are featured in the glass jars.
 And however aesthetically pleasing it may look (yes, we totally think they are so cute) it seems that baking in these jars are unsafe and can cause a lot of harm.
+When you bake in mason jars, you run the risk of a dangerous problem.

 It seems to make sense to cook in a mason jar.
 In fact, back in the 1920s, oven canning was the newest trend in the canning world.
 It seemed like the easiest way to preserve the food getting canned without dealing with a hot water bath.
 However research showed that oven temperatures never got as hot to destroy all of the bacteria in the jars.
+According to Healthy Canning:

 Why You Should Never Cook in a Mason Jar